 Copies.
-Unless specifically required that an original document be filed with an application or petition, an ordinary legible photocopy may be submitted.
+You may submit legible photocopies of documents requested, unless the instructions specifically state that you photocopy may be submitted.
 Original documents submitted when not required will remain a part of the record, even if submission was not required.

 Translations.
 Any document containing foreign language submitted to USCIS must be accompanied by a full English language translation which the translator has certified as complete and accurate, and by the translator's certification that he or she is competent to translate from the foreign language into English.